pallets/flask/docs/quickstart.rst

 What happens if the key does not exist in the ``form`` attribute?
 In that case a special :exc:`KeyError` is raised.
-You can catch it like a standard :exc:`KeyError` but if you don't do that, a HTTP 400 Bad Request error page is shown instead.
+You can catch it like a standard :exc:`KeyError` but if you don't do that, an HTTP 400 Bad Request error page is shown instead.
 So for many situations you don't have to deal with that problem.